Table of Contents

 - Believing Truth,

-- Practicing Justice.
+- Practising Justice.

-Jesus famously said, “I am the Way, and the Truth, and the Life; no one comes to the Father, but by me” (John 14:6).
+Jesus famously said, “…I am the Way, and the Truth, and the Life; no one comes to the Father, but by me” (John 14:6).

-However, only a few people know about this verse in the Bible:
+However, only a few people know about this verse in the bible:

 “He has showed you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”